alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 # Project Foobear: A FNAF Fan Game on CircuitPython and Wio Terminal

-> Documentation working in progress; photo and video to be added later.
+> Photo and video to be added later.

 ## The Story

-You are a fresh programmer intern working in a AI startup, which develops an AI-powered humanoid robot, codenamed "Foobear".
+You are a fresh intern working in a AI startup, which develops an AI-powered humanoid robot, codenamed "Foobear".
 (Because, you know, "foo" and "bar".)

-And you are ordered to stay up one night, because apperently the security guy disappeared last night.
+And you are ordered to stay up behind one night, because apperently the security guy disappeared last night.
 There will be a big demo scheduled tomorrow, and the company cannot afford to have no one on watch.

 You also hear something about the robot may roam around the empty office after midnight.

-The boss said: "Relax, we are debugging that thing, nothing to worry about.
-It's running some tests.
-Just don't let anyone enter the control room.
+The boss said: "Relax, we are testing that thing, nothing to worry about.
+Reinforcement learning stuff.
+Just don't let anyone or anything enter the control room.
 You can lock yourself in if you want, but under any circumstances DO NOT overload the power system!"

 As the clock hits 12:00 AM, you started to feel that this may be the longest night of your life - or the shortest one.